jgirardet/cookiecutter-pipenv/README.rst

 Pipenv should be the new standard but there isn't much template to deal with.

 This Cookie Cutter template is very inspirated from https://github.com/gsemet/python-library-cookiecutter.
-Thanks to gmsemet for his work.
+Thanks to gsemet for his work.

 I created a new one because it was becoming to much different from the python-library-cookiecutter.